aut0maticjack/lazyweb/Raspberry-Pi-Debian-Backports.md

 ## Alternate Key Install Methods

-If you're a GPG nerd or want a different way to install packages, you can also:
+If you're a GPG nerd or want a different way to install the keys, you can also:

 ~~~
 # Debian Archive Automatic Signing Key (8/jessie) <ftpmaster@debian.org>